cartalyst/stripe/usage/api/plans.md

 #### Create a new plan

+You can create plans easily via the [plan management](https://dashboard.stripe.com/plans) page of the Stripe dashboard.
+Plan creation is also accessible via the API if you need to create plans on the fly.

 Key                   | Required | Type   | Default | Description
 --------------------- | -------- | ------ | ------- | --------------------------
 id                    | true     | string | null    | The plan unique identifier.